 500MB of Data (Half of 1GB) translates to either:

 - 4 hours scrolling through Facebook and Instagram

 - Roughly 12 hours of jamming out t0 Spotify

 - 35 hours of web surfing

-If you’re still uncertain on your data needs, Wirefly has a neat Data Plan Estimator.
-Which gives you a ball-park figure on how much data you need based on how many emails you send, how much you stream, upload and download etc.
+If you’re still uncertain on your data needs, Whistleout has a neat Estimator.
+Which gives you a ball-park figure on how much data you need based on how many emails you send, how much you stream, upload, and download etc.

 Lastly, don’t worry if you don’t get the right plan right off the bat.
 At US Mobile you can top up anytime during the month without any surcharges and you can change your plan from one month to another in order to optimize the plan according to your usage.